 Personal Assistant: Becky Kay

-Professor Peter Atkinson is Executive Dean of the Faculty of Science and Technology at Lancaster University.
+Professor Peter Atkinson is the Executive Dean of the Faculty of Science and Technology at Lancaster University.
 Since 2015, he has been responsible for the strategic leadership of the Faculty, which comprises seven departments.
-In 2018-19, he was also simultaneously Interim Dean of the Faculty of Health and Medicine at Lancaster.
-In 2018-19, Peter Chaired the University’s Athena SWAN Institutional Self-Assessment Team (ISAT) which led to a successful Institutional Bronze Award.
+In 2018-19, he was simultaneously Interim Dean of Lancaster's Faculty of Health and Medicine.
+In 2018-19, Peter Chaired the University’s Athena SWAN Institutional Self-Assessment Team (ISAT), leading to a successful Institutional Bronze Award.

 Executive Assistant: Robyn Harrison

 Professor Willem Hollmann is the Executive Dean (Interim) of the Faculty of Arts and Social Sciences.
 FASS is a large, vibrant faculty with a global outlook and reputation.
 It includes nine departments but also the Confucius Institute, Lancaster Arts and The Ruskin.
 Willem was previously Associate Dean for Undergraduate Studies (2016-19) and Associate Dean for Recruitment (2019-22).

 Willem is a Professor of Linguistics.
 His research focuses on the interdisciplinary field of cognitive linguistics, including cognitive sociolinguistics.
 He also has a long-standing interest in educational linguistics and engages with language education in schools for example, through his role as Chair of the Education Committee of the Linguistics Association of Great Britain and as a member (and former Secretary and Chair) of the Committee for Linguistics in Education.

 Executive Assistant: Monika Zaczek